injifannoo/Habit_Track_App/README.md

 - **Technologies Used**: Mentioned that **Flutter**, **Riverpod**, and **Clean Architecture** were used in the development.

 - **App Functionality**: Provided a brief description of how the app works — adding habits, toggling their status, and displaying them.

-This updated README should provide a clearer understanding of the app's setup and how the code is structured using **Clean Architecture**.